-Usability enhancements of Micro Experiences (24 May 2021)
+Usability enhancements of NextGen (Micro) Experiences (24 May 2021)

-We are continuously working on improving and updating the Micro Experiences workspace, laying the foundation for the next generation of Cheetah Experiences.
-The goal is to convert Micro Experiences into modern, beautiful experiences with improved UI, better design capabilities and lay a solid foundation for experiences that can dynamically react to the user's context.
+We are continuously working on improving and updating the NextGen Experiences workspace, laying the foundation for the next generation of Cheetah Experiences.
+The goal is to convert NextGen Experiences into modern, beautiful experiences with improved UI, better design capabilities and lay a solid foundation for experiences that can dynamically react to the user's context.
 In this phase of the project we have introduced: